 - Self-ligating brace systems, like the Damon System, Innovation C and Empower braces.

 The type of bracket will influence the result of the orthodontic treatment.
 The self-ligating system is an innovative way to straighten the teeth quickly and comfortably.
 With traditional braces, a tooth or multiple teeth often needs to be removed to create space.
 Self-ligating braces can be affixed normally, without the removal of healthy teeth, because these systems use the body’s biological forces to create space naturally.

 The best option is therefor the self-ligating system.

 What makes Self-ligating braces like the Damon® System different?
 The Damon® System differs from traditional braces systems in a number of important ways:

-Healthy teeth – Damon® brace brackets are much smaller than traditional brace brackets.
+- Healthy teeth – Damon® brace brackets are much smaller than traditional brace brackets.
 They are designed to reduce plaque build-up around the brackets and make home hygiene much easier.
-Plaque built-up can quickly lead to decay- especially for those wearing braces, which makes easy cleaning even more critical.
+Plaque build-up can quickly lead to decay- especially for those wearing braces, which makes easy cleaning even more critical.